 Cast Iron Skillet Greens, Pasta and Sausage Sauté

-This dish starts with a mountain of gorgeous, dark, leafy greens sautéed with sweet onion and pungent garlic until bright, fragrant and tender.
+This dish starts with a mountain of gorgeous, dark, leafy greens sautéed with sweet onions and pungent garlic until bright, fragrant and tender.
 The addition of pasta, hearty white beans and PCC Italian sausage turns this one pan wonder into a complete meal.

 - 2 tablespoons olive oil Add to list